 - The pipeline will be constructed using minimal environmental impact methods.

 - Water demands for Arm End (24%) can be met leaving 76% for all other potential users.

 What is the quality of the water?

 What is the pipeline route?

-Connected into the Blackman’s Bay Treatment Plant, the pipeline will be firmly anchored to the seabed, across the River Derwent, to the northern end of Halfmoon Bay and aligned up Algona Street to South Arm Road.
-The pipe water pressure will be boosted and then sent both north to Arm End and south to the RSL Community Club and Iron Pot Golf Club.
-Other users can connect into the pipe along the alignment.
+Connected into the Blackman’s Bay Treatment Plant, the pipeline will be initially Horizontal Directional Drilled from the foreshore at the Blackman’s Bay site and then firmly anchored to the seabed, across the River Derwent, to the northern end of Halfmoon Bay.
+It will again be Horizontal Directional Drilled from the foreshore at the South Arm side and then the pipe will be aligned up Algona Street to South Arm Road.
+The piped water will then be directed both north to Arm End and south to the RSL & Community Club and Iron Pot Golf Club.
+Other potential users will be able to connect into the pipe along the alignment.

 Who can use the water?

 South Arm Pipeline will provide the infrastructure in terms of a pipeline and will guide and facilitate third party users, who wish to access the water within the western side of the South Arm Peninsula.